 Posted on Monday, April 14, 2014

-The annual Benjamin Hale dinner, named for a former president of Hobart College, will be held on Tuesday, April 15.
-The traditional Hobart year-end event will feature Jordan Printup '13, a current admissions intern at HWS, who will present a talk titled, "Two Worlds, One Journey."
-Recognizing Hobart students who have excelled in academics, the dinner will be held at 6:15 p.m. in the Vandervort Room of the Scandling Campus Center.
+The annual Benjamin Hale dinner, named for a former president of Hobart College, was held on Tuesday, April 15.
+The traditional Hobart year-end event featured Jordan Printup '13, an admissions intern at HWS, who will present a talk titled, "Two Worlds, One Journey."
+Recognizing Hobart students who have excelled in academics, the dinner was held at 6:15 p.m. in the Vandervort Room of the Scandling Campus Center.

-The Hobart Dean's will also welcome a student speaker, Aaron O'Brien '14, a sociology major and child advocacy minor.
+The Hobart Dean's also welcomed a student speaker, Aaron O'Brien '14, a sociology major and child advocacy minor.
 A native of Croton-on-Hudson, N.Y., O'Brien is a member of the Kappa Alpha Society, as well as a Hobart Heritage Scholar.

-O'Brien says his speech will be about "Three guarantees in life, and not letting your accomplishments define you."
+O'Brien speech was about "Three guarantees in life, and not letting your accomplishments define you."

-Assistant Professor of Writing and Rhetoric Hannah Dickinson will present awards in the humanities.
-Assistant Professor of Geoscience David Finkelstein will present awards in the natural sciences, and Instructor of Political Science Justin Rose will present awards in the social sciences.
-Lastly, Assistant Professor of Economics Elizabeth Ramey will name the new inductees to the Phi Beta Kappa Society.
+Assistant Professor of Writing and Rhetoric Hannah Dickinson presented awards in the humanities.
+Assistant Professor of Geoscience David Finkelstein presented awards in the natural sciences, and Instructor of Political Science Justin Rose presented awards in the social sciences.
+Lastly, Assistant Professor of Economics Elizabeth Ramey named the new inductees to the Phi Beta Kappa Society.

 Printup earned a B.A. in religious studies from Hobart College and minored in anthropology and Holocaust studies.
 As a student, he was a member of the Native American Student Association and played club lacrosse.
 Printup was named to dean's list and was the recipient of the President's Civic Leadership Award.